rallyos/Tuesday/readme.md

-The theme is not yet widely tested, so this is basically a beta.
+The theme is not tested publicly and bugs are expected.